fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/applying_templates.md

 </code></pre>

 1. This message references the correct template schema for a Flight Cancellation message, but no xsi:type is present to actually apply the template.
-2. With no xsi:type in place, the <FficeMessage> element is still using the "FficeMessageType" complex type instead of the restricted "FficeFC_FficeMessageType".
+2. With no xsi:type in place, the `<FficeMessage>` element is still using the "FficeMessageType" complex type instead of the restricted "FficeFC_FficeMessageType".
 As such, no template restrictions are being applied.
-3. This, in turn, means the <flight> element is still using the complex type "FlightType".
+3. This, in turn, means the `<flight>` element is still using the complex type "FlightType".
-4. And that means the inclusion of the <flightRulesCategory> element will be considered legal during schema validation.
+4. And that means the inclusion of the `<flightRulesCategory>` element will be considered <span style='color:green'>valid</span> during schema validation.

+## Example of Correct Usage (Templates are applied)

 Again, validating against a template schema is not enough to apply a template.
 You must make sure you type your root element correctly in order to apply the template.
 Below is a second sample XML message that correctly applies an FF-ICE Flight Cancellation template.
 Several key sections are again highlighted, with explanatory notes provided below.
 <pre><code class="language-xml">